Category Archives: Self Care

 self care sleep

-Modify Your Exercise
+Modify Exercise

 Exercise is a great way to boost immune health.

 Yoga, t’ai chi or Qi Gong are very balancing and present the perfect exercise option for autumn.
-Deep breathing exercises and yoga stretching both serve your immune system as well as your respiratory organs through the Winter.
+Deep breathing exercises and yoga stretching both support your immune system as well as your respiratory organs through the Winter.
 Brisk walking and bike riding are other great ways to exercise in Autumn.

 Avoid heavy aerobic exercise outdoors in the cooler autumn months, as it may reduce vital energy and weaken your system.